The Sparks Brothers: Release

 The film had its world premiere at the 2021 Sundance Film Festival on January 30, 2021.
-Shortly after, Focus Features acquired domestic distribution rights, while Universal Pictures will distribute the film internationally.
+Shortly after, Focus Features acquired worldwide rights to the film, with its parent Universal Pictures distributing internationally.
 The film also screened at South by Southwest in March 2021, and was theatrically released in North America on June 18, 2021, by Focus Features.
 It was released in the United Kingdom on July 30, 2021.

 Box office

 In the United States, the film made $107,225 on its opening Friday and $89,652 on its second weekend.
 It was released internationally in territories including the United Kingdom ($334,184), Australia ($45,404), France ($80,267), Iceland ($477), Portugal ($346) and New Zealand ($9,499).

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 96% based on 160 reviews, with an average rating of 7.9/10.
 The website's critics consensus reads, "Their albums may be cult favorites, but this Edgar Wright-directed documentary offers an introduction to The Sparks Brothers that has something for everyone."
 On Metacritic, the film has a weighted average score of 80 out of 100, based on reviews from 33 critics, indicating "generally favorable reviews".